Back to all blogs

 Safety and the Thyroid Cancer Warning

-• This risk has not been definitively proven in humans during short-to-medium-term clinical trials.
+• This risk has not been definitively proven in humans.

-• Rats have many more GLP-1 receptors in their thyroid glands than humans do, which may explain why they are more susceptible to this specific reaction.
+• Rats have significantly more GLP-1 receptors in their thyroid glands than humans.

-• The warning applies specifically to MTC and Multiple Endocrine Neoplasia syndrome type 2 (MEN 2), not the standard underactive thyroid or Hashimoto's disease.
+• The warning applies specifically to MTC and Multiple Endocrine Neoplasia syndrome type 2 (MEN 2), not standard hypothyroidism or Hashimoto's.

-If you have a personal or family history of Medullary Thyroid Carcinoma or MEN 2, you should not use these injections.
-For those with common hypothyroidism, the risk profile is generally considered acceptable by healthcare regulators, but you must discuss your history fully with your prescribing clinician.
+If you have a personal or family history of MTC or MEN 2, you should not use these injections.

 Managing Your Levothyroxine and Injections

-• Continue taking your levothyroxine first thing in the morning on an empty stomach.
+• Take your levothyroxine first thing in the morning on an empty stomach.

-• Keep a consistent gap between your thyroid medication and your first meal.
+• Maintain a consistent gap before your first meal.

 Blue Horizon Key Takeaway: Always work with your GP or endocrinologist when starting weight loss injections.
-Do not adjust your thyroid medication dose yourself based on your weight loss or private test results; any changes must be supervised by a medical professional.
+Do not adjust your thyroid medication dose yourself based on weight loss or private test results; any changes must be medically supervised.

 The Impact of Weight Loss on Thyroid Requirements

-Thyroid hormone replacement is often weight-dependent.
-As you lose a significant amount of weight—perhaps 10% or more of your body mass—the dose of levothyroxine you required when you were heavier may become too high for your new, smaller body.
+As you lose a significant amount of weight—perhaps 10% or more of your body mass—the dose of levothyroxine you needed at a higher weight may become too strong.
+If your dose becomes excessive for your new body size, you may experience hyperthyroidism symptoms:

 • Feeling unusually hot or sweaty.